Ultrafast Image Categorization in Biology and Neural Models: Perspectives

 \section{Perspectives}

-One of the main goals of this study was to provide a comparison on an ecological and well studied task used in primate visual neuroscience.
-Although this study focuses on the analysis of categorization, it is a necessary step for a well-known task in the field of vision: visual search.
+One of the main goals of this study was to provide a comparison for an ecological and well-studied task used in visual neuroscience.
+Although~this study focuses on the analysis of categorization, it is a necessary step for a well-known task in the field of vision: visual search.
 This task consists of the simultaneous localization and detection of a visual target of interest.
-Applied to the case of natural scenes, searching for example for an animal (either a prey, a predator or a partner) constitutes a challenging problem due to large variability over numerous visual dimensions.
+Applied to the case of natural scenes, visually searching, for example, for an animal (either prey, a~predator, or a partner) constitutes a challenging problem due to large variability over the numerous visual dimensions.
 Previous models managed to solve the visual search task by dividing the image into sub-areas.
-This is at the cost, however, of computer-intensive parallel processing on relatively low-resolution image samples~\citep{Liu2016,Ren2016}~.
-Taking inspiration from natural vision systems~\citep{Mishkin1983}, we develop here a model that builds over the anatomical visual processing pathways observed in mammals, namely the ``What'' and the ``Where'' pathways~\citep{Dauce2020a}.
-It operates in two steps, one by selecting a region of interest, before knowing their actual visual content, through an ultrafast/low resolution analysis of the full visual field, and the second providing a detailed categorization over the detailed ``foveal'' selected region attained with a saccade (see Figure~\ref{fig:fast_and_curious}).
-Modeling this dual-pathways architecture allows offering an efficient model of visual search as active vision.
-In particular, it allows filling the gap with the shortcomings of CNNs with respect to physiological performances.
-In the future, we expect to apply this model to better understand visual pathologies in which there would exist a deficiency of one of the two pathways~\citep{Wiecek2012} while contributing to the field of computer vision.
+This is at the cost, however, of~computer-intensive parallel processing on relatively low-resolution image samples~\citep{Liu2016,Ren2016}.
+Taking inspiration from natural vision systems~\citep{Mishkin1983}, we developed a model that was built over the anatomical visual processing pathways observed in mammals, namely the ``what'' and the ``where'' pathways~\citep{Dauce2020a}.
+It operates in two steps; one by selecting a region of interest, before~knowing its actual visual content, through an ultrafast/low resolution analysis of the full visual field, and~the second providing a detailed categorization of the detailed ``foveal'' selected region attained with the saccade~\citep{Yarbus1961} (see Figure~\ref{fig:fast_and_curious}).
+In~this perspective, our work would be a deepening of the knowledge and models necessary for the realization of the ``what'' pathway.
+Modeling this dual-pathways architecture allows for offering an efficient model of visual search as active vision.
+In~particular, it allows us to fill the gap with the shortcomings of CNNs with respect to physiological performances~\citep{New2007}.
+In~the future, we expect to apply this model to better understand visual pathologies in which there exists a deficiency of one of the two pathways~\citep{Wiecek2012} while contributing to the field of computer vision.